Elizaboy26190/reactDemo/README_answers.md

 I could have done better refactoring afterwards - helper functions to map and add tag when split on newline etc.

 This is similar to the intended behaviour of libs/api as a starter of the intended progress.

+I could use paginate to make viewing in teh home page betetr and filter to just show first 10 at a time.